Travelocity Debacle

 Date: 4-22-06 from Graham

-Webmaster response: Thanks for your message.
-My disdain of the ACLU is because of their often unbalanced and irrational views of religion, in particular Christianity and Judaism.
-The issue comes back to the Ten Commandments hate plaque hung in Blountville, Tennessee.
-I was advocating open access to all; they wanted all religious expression banned.
-I wasn’t against the plaque for its words or meaning, but its use.
+I wasn't against the plaque for its words or meaning, but its use.
 The County threatened me with trumped-up lawsuits to shut me up violating my freedom of speech.
 The ACLU refused to help me because of my position wasn't atheist, so a retired circuit court judge out of New Jersey threatened to bring his whole law firm down on their heads pro-bono for me.
 They backed off.
 Now you understand why I view the ACLU and their atheist/Leftist political agenda as so much bull dung.
 They are not "liberal" in any traditional sense of the word anymore and need to clean up their act.

 Date: 3-5-06 from Howard

-I am a christian.
+I am a Christian.
 I am a follower of Jesus Christ.
-As a christian, I work with other members of my congregation to feed the hungry and provide the people in our community with coats, socks, and other neccesities.
+As a Christian, I work with other members of my congregation to feed the hungry and provide the people in our community with coats, socks, and other necessities.
 I do this because I am a follower of Christ.
 We also build homes for people in need in Mexico, buy animals for third world country tribes for a source of income and have a great children's program as well.
 We teach our children the importance of loving all people and helping those in need.
 I am a conservative, however I am personally against the death penalty and guns, and I am pro life.
 I don't believe that Christ wanted anyone to take another's life.
 Why are Christian conservatives thought of in such a hateful manner?
 It is wrong to categorize any group of people, whether African-Americans, Muslims, Jewish, Liberals, etc. I am unsure when I have dedicated my life, and so have many other christians to helping care for others, why we are so hated.

 I do not know if you wrote these hurtful words.
 If you didn't, I would appreciate you forwarding this message to the person who did, if you happen to know.
-If not, I am sorry to bother you,
+If not, I am sorry to bother you.

 Webmaster response: I wrote those words and while aimed at religious right Virginia politicians and not Christians in general, was wrong and inappropriate.
 But a lot of so-called Christian conservatives are after political power, nothing more.
 Those words have been removed and I apologize to all for being no better than many of them.
 Thank you.